jeantetlorene/jeantetlorene.github.io/_pages/repositories.md

 layout: page
 permalink: /Repositories/
 title: Repositories
-description: The GitHub repositories contain the code associated with some published article.
+description: The GitHub repositories contain the code associated with some published articles.
 Each repository provides a description of the main results along with the relevant code.
 nav: true
 nav_order: 3
 ---